6 Sept 2007

 I was surprised to find that the most important thing of all, according to this book, is to chew food well so that it begins the digestive process in the mouth.
 The author recommends chewing everything fifty times.
 I don't think I can manage that, but thirty is more than I would normally do, and it's easy enough to implement.

 She also recommends smaller meals than most people eat, and - in general - a form of 'food combining' - or rather, not combining proteins with starches at the same meal.
 This rather goes against some nutritional advice, but apparently it's much easier to digest if they're not eaten together.
-Most vegetables and salads can be eaten with either, and fruit is in the list with proteins, although it's a little more complicated.
+Most vegetables and salads can be eaten with either.
+Fruit is in the list with proteins, although it's a little more complicated.

 In a nutshell, the author recommends breakfast as mainly fruit, with added nuts, yogurt, and perhaps oats.
-Then one meal based on starch - potatoes, or rice, or pasta, or possibly bread (although apparently gluten is not recommended for anyone with digestive disorders) plus salads, and the other meal protein-based with lightly cooked veggies, and perhaps some fruit, but no potatoes, pasta, bread or rice.
+Then one meal based on starch - potatoes, or rice, or pasta, or possibly bread (although apparently gluten is not recommended for anyone with digestive disorders) plus salads.
+The other meal, the author says, should be protein-based with lightly cooked veggies, and perhaps some fruit, but no potatoes, pasta, bread or rice.

 Then there are individual recommendations for various conditions which, it is claimed, are related to faulty digestion: from migraine to ME.
 Other alternative remedies are suggested in addition to dietary requirements.
 And there are several anecdotes showing remarkable improvements in patients who have followed these ideas.